Concept - What Does Cloud Runner Do

 Cloud Runner is especially useful for game development because it supports large projects.
 Cloud Runner provides first class support for the Unity game engine.

-Cloud Runner uses git to track and transfer your projects and uses native cloud services such as AWS Fargate and Kubernetes to run your jobs.
+Cloud Runner uses git to track and syncronize your projects and uses native cloud services such as AWS Fargate and Kubernetes to run your jobs.
 Other version control systems are not actively supported.

-- Extended options and more control over disk size, memory and CPU.
-You can build projects of almost any size.
+- Extended configuration options.
+More control over disk size, memory and CPU

 Why not cloud runner?